Defining Metadata

 Types of Information

 - Configuration Metadata: Contains apps, fields, and custom objects.
-This kind of metadata lists your Salesforce instance’s structural elements.
+This type of metadata lists the structural elements of your Salesforce instance.

 - Security Metadata: Provides access control and data security by covering sharing policies, authorization sets, and profiles.